What is your financial year-end?

 Get Started

-In this guide, we discuss the things you should check when you are approaching your financial year-end and getting ready to file your Annual Return with the CRO.
+In this guide, we discuss what you should check when you are approaching your financial year-end and preparing to file your Annual Return with the CRO.

-It’s important to note that each company will have a different financial year-end and if you’re unsure about when you should be filing accounts, talk to our Client Services Team – we’re here to help!
+It’s important to note that each company will have a different financial year-end, and if you’re unsure when you should be filing accounts, talk to our Client Services Team – we’re here to help!

 1. Salary

-It’s a good time to check your salary when your financial year-end is approaching.
-If your personal situation has changed, for example, you’ve gotten married, this will affect your tax credits.
-Make sure you’re using all the credits and reliefs available to you so you can save on your tax liability.
+It’s an excellent time to check your salary when your financial year-end is approaching.
+If your situation changes, for example, you’ve gotten married, this will affect your tax credits.
+Ensure you’re using all the credits and reliefs available to you to save on your tax liability.

 2. Pension